noobboon7/Python_General_Purposes/Coursera/Google_IT_automation_python/Capstone/README.md

 - Use the Python requests module to upload content to a running Web service

 - Understand basic operations for Python requests like GET and POST methods

+## Automatically generate a PDF and send it by email

+### Introduction

+You work for a company that sells second hand cars.
+Management wants to get a summary of the amounts of vehicles that have been sold at the end of every month.
+The company already has a web service which serves sales data at the end of every month but management wants an email to be sent out with an attached PDF so that data is more easily readable.

+#### Tasks

+- Write a script that summarizes and processes sales data into different categories

+- Generate a PDF using Python

+- Automatically send a PDF by email